The echo app¶

-Several examples assume you have a Nextmv application called echo
+Several examples assume you have a Nextmv application called echo.
+This is

 just a simple application created for demonstration purposes.
 It takes the